Southwestern Appellate Litigation Practicum Students Win Published Ruling in Ninth Circuit Court of Appeals

 Class of 2013 graduates Isaiah Costas and Alexis Diamond successfully advocate immigration case

 When it comes to practicing law, one of the most effective ways to prepare students for the profession is to get experience litigating real cases.
-As participants in Southwestern's Appellate Litigation Practicum, recent alumni Isaiah Costas '13 and Alexis Diamond '13 had their day in court.
+As participants in Southwestern's Appellate Litigation Clinic, recent alumni Isaiah Costas '13 and Alexis Diamond '13 had their day in court.
 Last August, under the supervision of Adjunct Professor Andrew Knapp, they argued in front of the U.S. Court of Appeals for the Ninth Circuit.
 On December 24, they found out that they won their case in a published decision.

 In a highly complex matter that has been in process for nearly 10 years, Costas and Diamonds' client - a citizen of Honduras - sought the right to a motion to reopen his appeal, which was dismissed as untimely, of the immigration court's deportation order, which the Board of Immigration Appeals denied more than once, contending that it did not have jurisdiction over his motion to reopen.